tmoreau89/genaiterest/README.md

 # genaiterest
-A website lik pinterest but entirely GenAI based
+A website like pinterest but entirely GenAI based